deathbyvegemite/AzureConnectionAssistant/README.md

 	New-SavedCreds:		Used to add a new credential set to the registry.

-	Set-SavedCreds:		Used to update an exisiting stored credentual.
+	Update-SavedCreds:		Used to update an exisiting stored credentual.

 	Remove-SavedCreds:	Used to remove an exisiting stored credential.